 9.1.
-The products produced by jp.ik feature a DOA warranty of 15 (fifteen) days for upon jp.ik invoice date, under the terms established in jp.ik’s pricing supply guidance, in force on the date of the order, unless otherwise agreed.
+The products produced by jp.ik feature a DOA warranty of 15 (fifteen) days for upon jp.ik invoice date, under the terms established by ‘8.
+Warranties’, in force on the date of the order, unless otherwise agreed.

 9.2.
 The deadlines set out in the preceding paragraph are from the date of issue of the invoice by jp.ik.

 9.3.
-Under the scope of the warranty, the conditions for returns are established in jp.ik’s pricing Supply Guidance, in force on the date of the order.
+Under the scope of the warranty, the conditions for returns are established in jp.ik’s website in the Support section SaC – jp.ik (jpik.com), in force on the date of the order.

 10.1.
 Neither the client or jp.ik shall be liable to the other for its failure to perform any of its obligation, except for payment obligations, if such failure is due to a Force Majeure Event.